BetterWire Installation Guide

 - Download the appropriate package (e.g.,

-). - Unzip the archive.
+Linux.ziporWindows.zip). - Unzip the archive.
 You will have three essential files:

-on Windows).
+Crucial: The index.html file MUST be in the exact same directory as your server executable (server.exe on Windows).
 The server application needs this file to serve the web dashboard.

-2. Configuration (server_config.yml
+2. Configuration (server_config.yml)

-file in a text editor to configure your server:
+Open the server_config.yml file in a text editor to configure your server:

 # IP and port for clients to connect to.